snaptopixel/picto/README.md

 ### Run it!
 Use your preferred package manager to run the newly added script `yarn picto` or `npm run picto`.
 Your browser will launch once compiled and you'll be able to preview and play with your components with hot-reloading etc.

+> ⚠️&nbsp;&nbsp;After running, you'll notice a new `docs` directory, you can add this to `.gitignore` or even deploy it to your repo and host on github for an auto-updating docs site.

 ### Documenting components
 After running for the first time you'll notice that `readme.md` files have been created next to your components (via Stencil).
 This is your entry point for documenting and configuring your example components.